ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2025-07-30-draw-me-a-swordsman.md

 | --------------------------- | ---------------------------------------------------------- |
 | <img src="/assets/png/draw-me-a-swordsman/gpt-4.1_simple.png" alt="task 1 image" width="80"/> | <img src="/assets/png/draw-me-a-swordsman/gpt-4.1_spritesheet.png" alt="task 2 image" width="500"/> |

+GPT-4.1 shows a marked improvement over GPT-4o.
+The Task 1 swordsman is much more recognizable&mdash;there's a clear humanoid figure with distinct head, body, and limbs, but no well-defined sword.
+The proportions are reasonable and it actually looks like a character you might find in a classic pixel art game.
+For Task 2, while the character design remains consistent across frames, the animation sequence doesn't quite work.
+The "sword" ends up looking more like a gun being held horizontally, and there's no clear slashing motion or arc.
+It's a decent attempt at maintaining character consistency, but fails to capture the essence of a sword attack.

+**Task 1** - Creativity (2/3), Correctness (1/3)
+**Task 2** - Creativity (1/3), Correctness (1/3)

 #### Claude Sonnet 4